-Revenues from Permax have been in decline since a generic version of Permax was launched in December 2002 and the publication in December 2002 in the Mayo Clinic Proceedings of an article titled

-"Valvular Heart Disease in Patients Taking Pergolide", regarding three case studies reporting a possible connection between pergolide, which is ergot-derived, and valvular heart disease.
+Revenues from Permax have been in decline since a generic version of Permax was launched in December 2002 and the publication in December 2002 in the Mayo Clinic Proceedings of an article titled "Valvular Heart Disease in Patients Taking Pergolide", regarding three case studies reporting a possible connection between pergolide, which is ergot-derived, and valvular heart disease.
 The Mayo Clinic article led to a change to the Permax label to include the potential risk of valvular heart disease.
 Whilst we believe that the causal link between the taking of Permax and valvular heart disease has yet to be established and the incidence of any such problem in any event would appear to be rare, it is likely that this article may have put Permax at a competitive disadvantage to the other dopamine agonists that are not ergot-derived.
 Additionally, we recently received two notices of claims of personal injury and/or death from valvular heart disease allegedly associated with Permax.
 See Item 4 of our annual report on Form 20-F for the year ended December 31, 2002 "Information on the Company - Business Overview - Our Parkinson's Disease Strategy - Permax."
 We cannot predict whether litigation will follow, or the outcome of any such litigation.
 We intend to take all appropriate action to protect our interests with respect to these claims.

-In November 2002, Teva Pharmaceuticals Industries Ltd. announced that the FDA had issued final approval for its abbreviated new drug application or "ANDA" for pergolide mesylate tablets bioequivalent to Permax.
+In November 2002, Teva Pharmaceuticals Industries Ltd. announced that the FDA had issued final approval for its abbreviated new drug application or "ANDA" for pergolide mesylate tablets bioequivalent to

+Permax.
 This generic product has now been launched and has led to a significant reduction of sales of Permax in the US.
-Accordingly, in fiscal year 2002 we recorded an impairment charge of £23,796,000 against the carrying value of Permax.
+Accordingly, we recorded an impairment charge of £23,796,000 against the carrying value of Permax.
 The charge was calculated in accordance with FRS 11 "Impairment of Fixed Assets and Goodwill", which prescribes that the launch of a generic product is a "trigger" event which necessitates, where appropriate, a revision of the carrying value of the intangible.

-For the six months ended June 30, 2003, total prescriptions of Permax fell by approximately 50% when compared to the comparable period of the year 2002.
-As a result of this reduction in patient demand, we booked provisions totaling approximately \$7.3 million for the quarter ended March 31, 2003 to cover the risk of returns, rebates and inventory losses.
-During the quarter ended June 30, 2003, we continued to experience significant generic competition to Permax and a further reduction in inventory levels at wholesalers.
-Sales of Permax declined to \$0.1 million for the quarter ended June 30, 2003 compared to \$15.2 million in the comparable period of the year 2002.
+A second ANDA also filed for pergolide has not yet been approved by the FDA, and is the subject of patent litigation between us and the applicant.
+Under the provisions of the US Hatch-Waxman Act, because the patents at issue are the subject of a listing in the FDA's Orange Book and a timely patent infringement action, an "automatic stay" prevents the marketing of the second generic, even if tentatively approved by the FDA, until September 2003, unless there is an earlier ruling by the court in the infringement action.
+For the first two months of 2003, total prescriptions of Permax have fallen by approximately 40% when compared to the comparable period of the year 2002.
 Such reduction of our Permax sales will have a materially adverse effect on our cash flows and earnings in 2003 and possibly beyond.

-We have settled litigation with respect to a second ANDA also filed for pergolide.
-Under the provisions of our settlement agreement, Ivax Corporation (the holder of the ANDA) will receive a non-exclusive sublicense in the US for the two patents at issue and, in return, will pay us royalties based on its first six months of sales of its pergolide products under its ANDA, if and when approved by the FDA.
-Ivax has announced that its ANDA has received tentative approval by the FDA.
-Although we will be entitled to royalties based on the first six months of sales of this generic product, the entry into the marketplace of the Ivax generic product is likely to have a further material adverse impact on sales of Permax.
-We anticipate that this generic product will be launched in September 2003.